Iran's hardline president to address nation as unrest spreads | Law-Order

 Amini, who was from the northwestern Kurdish city of Saqez, died in hospital after falling into a coma, sparking the first big show of dissent on Iran's streets since authorities crushed protests against a rise in gasoline prices in 2019.
 "We will fight, we will die, we will take Iran back," chanted protesters in Tehran's Ekbatan neighbourhood, a video posted on Twitter showed.

-A video from the northeastern port city of Chabahar showed riot police firing tear gas to disperse protesters, chanting "Death to (Supreme Leader Ayatollah Ali) Khamenei".
+A video from the southeastern port city of Chabahar showed riot police firing tear gas to disperse protesters who chanted "Death to (Supreme Leader Ayatollah Ali) Khamenei".
 GROWING SUPPORT

 State media said 41 people, including members of the police and a pro-government militia, have died during the protests.
 Iranian human rights groups have reported a higher toll.
 Dozens of Iranian celebrities, soccer players and artists - inside and outside the country - have backed the demonstrations while activists have called for a nationwide strike.